karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.find({name: 'Pilot'}).explain()

-### Asynchronous Writes ###
+### Fire And Forget Writes ###
-We previously mentioned that, by default, writes in MongoDB are asynchronous.
+We previously mentioned that, by default, writes in MongoDB are fire-and-forget.
 This can result in some nice performance gains at the risk of losing data during a crash.
-An interesting side effect of asynchronous writes is that an error is not returned when an insert/update violates a unique constraint.
+An interesting side effect of this type of write is that an error is not returned when an insert/update violates a unique constraint.
 In order to be notified about a failed write, one must call `db.getLastError()` after an insert.
 Many drivers abstract this detail away and provide a way to do a *safe* write - often via an extra parameter.

 Unfortunately, the shell automatically does safe inserts, so we can't easily see this behavior in action.